West of Ice Cracking

 Gudmundson’s work has appeared in eleven books, numerous exhibits, and several public television documentaries.
 His photography is represented by the Joseph Bellow’s Gallery in La Jolla, California.

-Available for Rental beginning September 2022
+Currently Available for Rental

-Interpretive materials and exhibition signage included; please inquire for display space requirements, rental fees, and dates of availability.
+Interpretive materials, and exhibition signage included; please inquire for display space requirements, rental fees, and dates of availability.
 Only venues open to the public will be considered for exhibition.